10 Steps to Becoming a PMP®

 - 10. Step 10: Take the Exam.

-STEP 1: Read the Project Management Institute (PMI)® Credentials Handbook.
+Step 1: Read the Project Management Professional (PMP)® Credentials Handbook.

 Step 2: Make sure that you are eligible to become a PMI certified project manager.